adamchainz/apig-wsgi/README.rst

 configuration on your Rest API on API Gateway.
 Note, whilst API Gateway supports a list of media types, using '*/*' is the best way to do it, since it is used to match the request 'Accept' header as well.

+Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/html' or 'application/json' - this is to support sending larger text responses.